HiPerCoRe/KTT/documentation/ktt_api.md

 * `void launchComputation(const KernelId id)`:
 Inheriting class must provide implementation for this method.
 Provided argument is an id of currently tuned kernel.
-This method must, at very least, call `runKernel()` method with provided kernel id as its first argument.
+In the simplest case, this method only calls `runKernel()` method with provided kernel id as its first argument.
 This method can also call any other methods available in base TuningManipulator class.

+* `TunerFlag enableArgumentPreload() const`:
+Inheriting class can override this method if needed.
+Controls whether all manipulator arguments will be automatically uploaded to corresponding buffers before running any kernels.
+Turning this behavior off is useful when utilizing kernel compositions where different kernels use different arguments which would not all fit into available memory.
+Buffer creation and deletion can then be controlled by calling `createArgumentBuffer()` and `destroyArgumentBuffer()` methods for corresponding arguments.
+Any leftover arguments after manipulator execution finishes will still be automatically cleaned up.
+Argument preload is turned on by default.

 * `void runKernel(const KernelId id)`:
-Launches kernel with specified id, using thread sizes based only on the current configuration.
+Launches kernel with specified id, using thread sizes based on the current configuration.
 Provided kernel id must be either id of main kernel or id of one of composition kernels.

 * `void runKernel(const KernelId id, const DimensionVector& globalSize, const DimensionVector& localSize)`: